Gamma-ray emission from the Sagittarius Dwarf Spheroidal galaxy due to millisecond pulsars: Acknowledgements

 \section{Acknowledgements}

 RMC acknowledges support from the Australian Government through the Australian Research Council, award DP190101258 (shared with MRK) and hospitality from the Virginia Institute of Technology, the Max-Planck Institut f\"ur Kernphysik, and the GRAPPA Institute at the University of Amsterdam supported by the Kavli IPMU at the University of Tokyo.
 O.M. is supported by the GRAPPA Prize Fellowship and JSPS KAKENHI Grant Numbers JP17H04836, JP18H04340, JP18H04578, and JP20K14463.
 This work was supported by World Premier International Research Centre Initiative (WPI Initiative), MEXT, Japan.
 ADM acknowledges support from the Australian Government through a Future Fellowship from the Australian Research Council, award FT160100206.
 M.R.K. acknowledges support from the Australian Government through the Australian Research Council, award DP190101258 (shared with RMC) and FT180100375.
+The work of S.A. was supported by MEXT KAKENHI Grant Numbers JP20H05850 and JP20H05861.
 The work of S.H.\ is supported by the U.S.\ Department of Energy Office of Science under award number DE-SC0020262 and NSF Grant No.\ AST-1908960 and No.\ PHY-1914409.
 The work of DS is supported by the U.S.\ Department of Energy Office of Science under award number DE-SC0020262.
 T.V. and A.R.D. acknowledge the support of the Australian Research Council's Centre of Excellence for Dark Matter Particle Physics (CDM) CE200100008.
 AJR acknowledges support from the Australian Government through the Australian Research Council, award FT170100243.
 RMC thanks Elly Berkhuijsen, Rainer Beck, Ron Ekers, Matt Roth, and Thomas Siegert for useful communications.